ChristeenTJose/Recognition-of-rarest-butterfly---Palos-Verdes-Blue/README.md

 ## Comparative study conducted by Christeen T Jose

-A total 0f 10 different neural network architectures were compared for this project, and some them showed upto 100% accuracy with loss of the order of 10^ (-6).
+A total 0f 10 different neural network architectures were compared for this project, and some them showed upto 100% accuracy with loss of order of 10^ (-6).

 ### The models compared are: